- Course Code:

 - Full Year

-English consumer credit law and securities regulation are not covered in this course.
+English consumer credit law and securities regulation are not covered in this module.

 Objectives and learning outcomes of the course